National-Digital-Twin/management-node/README.md

 This repository is part of the **National Digital Twin Programme (NDTP)**.
 It supports the development of secure, modular, and standards-based components for internal use across NDTP projects.

-> **This repository is private and governed by the NDTP InnerSource Licence – Version 1.0.**
-> It is intended solely for collaboration among NDTP teams and authorised suppliers.
-> It is **not open source** and must not be disclosed, redistributed, or published externally.

 ---

 ## Prerequisites